dkolkena/adhd/adhd.md

 [.build-lists: false]
 # Organizational tools

-* OneNote, Evernote, G-suite, Trello, Workflowy, Airtable, Todoist, Notion.so
-* CLI tools
+* Google Suite, [OneNote](https://products.office.com/en-us/onenote/digital-note-taking-app), [Evernote](https://evernote.com/), [Trello](https://trello.com), [Wunderlist](https://www.wunderlist.com/), [Workflowy](https://workflowy.com), [Airtable](https://airtable.com/), [Todoist](https://todoist.com), [Notion.so](https://www.notion.so/), even CLI tools
 * Physical notebook w/ pen

 Don't be afraid to evaluate different tools to figure out what works for _you_.

+^ Being asked for a status update for a task you've forgotten about is humiliating.

 ^ Take notes constantly, this can make all the difference.
-Don't be afraid to invest lots of "overhead" time into writing and reviewing notes
+Don't be afraid to invest lots of "overhead" time into writing and reviewing notes.
+My productivity went through the roof once I committed to capturing as much as possible in meetings.

-^ Story of taking notes and being always prepared at Sorenson when asked for info

 ---